 Sunbathing and sipping margaritas is just one of many ways to spend a vacation in Puerto Vallarta.
 Mexico’s prettiest resort town is also one of its most diverse.
 Old Vallarta, El Centro and the Zona Romántica, is a haven of quirky boutiques and winding cobblestone streets.
 In Marina Vallarta, shopping centers and deluxe hotels spread around the city’s yacht marina.
 In Puerto Vallarta you will find miles of sandy beaches and tons of highly-rated restaurants and lively nightclubs.
 All surrounded by historic mountain towns, keep visitors returning again and again.
 To learn more about all the beautiful beaches of the Mexican Riviera, visit here, or visit us on Pinterest.
 Now view our Puerto Vallarta Travel Guide to help plan your next Mexican Riviera vacation!

 The best time to visit Puerto Vallarta is between April and June when the weather is pleasant and the room rates are affordable.
-During these months, rain is scarce and there are fewer tourists.
-If you’re interested in whale watching, however, visit from January to March.
+During these months, rain is scarce and there are fewer tourists compared to the winter high season.
+If you’re interested in whale watching, however, visit from December to March.
 Just prepare yourself for the area’s most astronomical travel fares.